-Whether it is home-based, school-based, or center-based, it’s important to remember that Self-Directed Education is a whole-life, freedom-based process.
+Whatever learning ecosystem you choose at any point, it’s important to remember that Self-Directed Education is a whole-life, agency and consent-based process.
 When children are free to learn on their own terms, they learn everywhere and all the time — not only in places and at times set aside for “educational purposes.”

 Being self-directed doesn’t mean going it alone.
 Aside from modeling by pursuing their own growth and learning, caretakers and other adults facilitate Self-Directed Education by providing access to resources, creating SDE-friendly environments, and engaging in authentic conversations prompted by the learners’ curiosities.
 Young people can also facilitate for each other.
 Sometimes young people facilitate for adults, and our other-than-human neighbors sometimes facilitate for us all.

-Self-Directed Education facilitators must shed the obsolete notion that children need to learn a standard set of skills and subjects by a certain time.
-Successful facilitation requires, among other skills and orientations, a deep appreciation for informal, spontaneous, emergent learning processes that are as natural as learning to walk and talk.
+Self-Directed Education facilitators must reject the obsolete notion that young people need to learn a standard set of skills and subjects by a certain time.
+Successful facilitation requires, among other skills and orientations, a deep appreciation for informal, spontaneous, and emergent learning processes.

-The Alliance for Self-Directed Education is dedicated to helping parents and educators understand this natural process, learn to trust it, and get the support they need to find their own unique ways of facilitating SDE for the young people in their lives.
+The Alliance for Self-Directed Education is dedicated to helping parents and educators understand lifelong education as a natural process, learn to trust it, and get the support they need to find their own unique ways of practicing and facilitating SDE with the young people in their lives.